NT1026/GenAI-CLI-tool/README.md

 ### Installation For Windows

 1. Check that Python3 is installed in your machine.
-2. Download PaLM CLI-tool ZIP and extract it.
+2. Download PaLM CLI-tool ZIP from GitHub and extract it.
 3. Double click `setup.bat` to start installing.
 (Or run `setup.bat` under PaLM CLI-tool directory.)

 ### Installation For Mac / Linux (Ubuntu is okay)

 1. Check that Python3 is installed in your machine.
-2. Download PaLM CLI-tool ZIP and extract it.
+2. Download PaLM CLI-tool ZIP from GitHub and extract it.
 3. Double click `setup` to start installing.
 (Or run `./setup` under PaLM CLI-tool directory.)

 ## Docker image